 The Division CJA Committee will conduct an automatic review of any Division CJA panel member against whom any licensing authority, grievance committee, or administrative body has taken action, or when there has been a finding of probable cause, contempt, sanction, or reprimand against the panel member by any state or federal court.
-Nevertheless, all panel attorneys serve on the CJA Panel at the pleasure of the Court
+The Division CJA Panel Committee may consult with the CJA Supervising Attorney.
+Nevertheless, all panel attorneys serve on the Division CJA Panel at the pleasure of the Court.